 Introduction

 The model Gram-positive bacterium Bacillus subtilis possesses two single-stranded DNA-binding proteins, SsbA and SsbB (1).
 Physiological roles of both these proteins have been under extensive investigation for over a decade, and they are currently known to participate in DNA replication (2), recombination (3), damage repair (4) and the process of transformation of the B. subtilis chromosome in the state of natural competence (5).
 We have previously reported that B. subtilis SsbA and SsbB can undergo phosphorylation at tyrosine residues, and this phosphorylation is catalyzed by the B. subtilis BY-kinase PtkA (6).
 In the case of SsbA, it was determined that PtkA-dependent phosphorylation occurs on the residue tyrosine 82.
 This residue belongs to the N-terminal region of the protein, known to be involved directly in DNA binding.
 Phosphorylation of tyrosine 82 was shown to lead to enhanced binding of SsbA to single-stranded DNA (6).
-SsbA phosphorylation in vivo was shown to diminish during the DNA-damage response and we speculated that it may be involved in the repair mechainsms (6).
+SsbA phosphorylation in vivo was shown to diminish during the DNA-damage response and we speculated that it may be involved in the repair mechanisms (6).
 Soon thereafter, we demonstrated a pronounced cell cycle phenotype of the ΔptkA strain, which could also be related to the loss of phosphorylation of SsbA (7).
 More recently, phosphorylation of SsbB on an arginine residue was detected in a global phosphoproteome study (8).
 The physiological effect of arginine phosphorylation on SsbB was not further investigated, but it was shown that the B. subtilis protein-arginine kinase McsB can phosphorylate it in vitro (8).
 Evidence of phosphorylation of single-stranded DNA-binding proteins on tyrosine residues was obtained also from studies on other bacteria: Escherichia coli and Streptomyces coelicolor (6,9).

 It is a common occurrence that a single BY-kinase (10) or bacterial protein-arginine kinase (8) can phosphorylate a pool of different cellular proteins, and by doing so simultaneously regulate or coordinate different cellular processes.
 The members of another family of protein kinases present in bacteria, the Hanks-type serine/threonine kinases, also typically display this “promiscuous” behavior towards protein substrates.
 In B. subtilis, three such Hanks-type kinases have been described: PrkC (11), YabT (12) and PrkD (13).
 All of them have been shown to phosphorylate different cellular substrates.
 Interestingly, significant phosphorylation-based cross-talk has been demonstrated between B. subtilis BY-kinases and Hanks-type kinases (14).
 Kinases from these two different families phosphorylate each other at key regulatory residues, and thus have the capacity to create signal interference or overlap between the two regulatory networks.
 Phosphoproteome studies performed on different bacterial species indicate that the overlap between BY-kinase and Hanks-type serine/threonine kinases also exists on the substrate level, with a significant number of bacterial proteins phosphorylated by both types of kinases (15).